sveltia/sveltia-cms/README.md

 1. Click “Work with Local Repository” and select the project’s root directory once prompted.
 1. Make some changes to your content on Sveltia CMS.
 1. See if the produced changes look good using `git diff` or a GUI like [GitHub Desktop](https://desktop.github.com/).
-1. Open the dev site at `http://localhost:[port]/` to check the rendered results.
+1. Open the dev site at `http://localhost:[port]/` to check the rendered pages.
 1. Commit and push the changes if satisfied, or discard them if you’re just testing.

+Remember that the local repository support doesn’t do any Git operation.
+You have to pull, commit and push all changes manually with a Git client.
+Also, at this point, you have to reload the CMS to see the latest content after fetching remote updates (this will be unnecessary once browsers support the proposed `FileSystemObserver` API).

 ### Use a custom icon for a collection